 The radio commentary and televised matches for Roland Garros this week made me reminisce on my travel experiences in Paris.
 I have been to city twice in the past five years, and though it hasn’t been my favorite, I always had good memories.

 Paris is a city of superlatives.
 It has been dubbed the most beautiful and romantic city in the world.
 It also has been called one of the most expensive places to live and visit.
-A latte will set you back around $5 USD, hotel accommodations can range from a couple of hundred to a couple of thousand a night.
+A latte will set you back around US$5, hotel accommodations can range from a couple of hundred to a couple of thousand a night.
 Somehow though, the tourists do no seem to mind because they still come in flocks.
 Tourism has always been part of the city’s economy with good reason.
 It is full of sights and attractions to satisfy any traveler’s interest, but those visiting for the first time should not miss these three icons of the city.

 3 Parisian Iconic Attractions You Should Queue Up to See